-Where appropriate, each Vulnerability detected by the Supplier shall have a unique CVE identifier associated with a CVSS score (v2 or higher).
-Any alternative must be agreed in writing with the Purchaser.
+Where appropriate, each Vulnerability detected by the Supplier shall have a unique CVE identifier associated with a CVSS score (v3 or higher) consisting of the CVSS base, the temporal score and the vector id.

 F.3 Notifications

 The Supplier shall promptly provide information to the Purchaser about each Vulnerability (with CVSS score greater or equal than 7.0) including Zero-Day impacting the Deliverables and its consequences (e.g. CVE if exists, CVSS score, affected components or services).